-Other than the fairy chimneys, the water flow lines formed by rain waters at the valley slopes make interesting convolutions, adding a separate feature to the region.
-The color harmony observed at some slopes is due to the temperature difference of the lava layers.
-These formations the Cappadocian Region.
+The pottery findings representing the Neolithic Age at Köşk Tumulus, the Copper Age findings known as the Chalcolithic Age found at Gelveri and the Bronze Age findings at the Zank Tumulus of Avanos prove the early period settlement of the Cappadocian Region.
 Kanesh (Kültepe) is a ruins area that has cultural layers between 3000 B.C. and the Roman Period.
-Gökçetoprak Village of Gülşehir County displays the richness of the cultural- architectural relationship of the Cappadocia Region, due to prehistorical, Hittite, Greek and Christian period buildings and findings
+Gökçetoprak Village of Gülşehir County displays the richness of the cultural- architectural relationship of the Cappadocia Region, due to prehistorical, Hittite, Greek and Christian Period buildings and findings.

-Other than these, Yassı Höyük close to Ovaören Town of Gülşehir County and Suluca Karahöyük of Haçıbektaş County are the Protohistoric Period settlements in the Cappadocia Region.
+Other than these, Yassi Höyük close to Ovaören Town of Gülşehir County and Suluca Karahöyük of Haçıbektaş County are the Protohistoric Period settlements in the Cappadocia Region.
 The settlement places from a later period are the Sobesos Antique City at Şahinefendi Village of Ürgüp County and the Kurtderesi Necropolis at the Kuşçin Location of Avanos County.
+The Sobesos Antique City in the Şahinefendi Village, which is a city from Roman Period, was found by chance fifteen years ago.
+The city includes a Roman Bath and a Basilica which are highly ornamented with mosaics in their interiors; and it was stated by Nevşehir Museum officials that the city was abandoned after fire or epidemic diseases.